hungry-engineer/ng-chat-component/README.md

 * Receive realtime support from your team
 * Form to enter the chat sentiment
 * Configure the widget with company logo and colors
-* Chat21 Web Widget is free and open source.
+* chat-component is free and open source.

 # Prerequisites #
 * Install Git
 * Install Angular CLI with  `npm install -g @angular/cli`.
 More info here https://github.com/angular/angular-cli#installation
 * Create a Firebase project.
 Create one free on `https://firebase.google.com`
 * "Chat21 Firebase cloud functions" installed.
-Instructions:`https://github.com/chat21/chat21-cloud-functions`
+Instructions:`https://github.com/ng-chat-component/chat21-cloud-functions`

 # Installation

-* Clone the repository from master (or use a tagged release) with command: ```git clone https://github.com/chat21/chat21-web-widget <YOUR_PATH>```
+* Clone the repository from master (or use a tagged release) with command: ```git clone https://github.com/hungry-engineer/ng-chat-component <YOUR_PATH>```
 * Move to the downloaded project path ```cd <YOUR_PATH>```
 * Build running: `npm install`